radeonxray/DB-Assignment6/README.md

 * Hand in the query.
 Show the execution plan for the query (if you cannot get the graphical, show the tabular).
 * Document that there is no real cost to the join to get the display name instead of just the userid.
 You can do that by running an other query with no join and then show that there is no major difference.

+Starting with the following to see without a join:
 ```mysql
 use stackoverflow;
 select Title from posts where Title like "%grounds%";